IntegerMan/FSharpStarship/README.md

 # Modeling a Starship in F#
 Code for an upcoming talk on Modeling a Starship in F#.
 Intended as a fun introduction to the F# programming language.

+## Credits

+### Code
+All code written by Matt Eland (@IntegerMan)

+### Art
+Artwork commercially purchased from Moon Tribe and used in open source software with permission.

+Visit https://moon-t.com/ for more information on Moon Tribe's assets.
+Artwork cannot be reused, repurposed, or redistributed without their express written consent.

 ## Tasks

 - [x] Create a simple 1-room space ship